 It began as a way for the platform to identify which Twitter accounts belonged to celebrities.

-Basically, it serves as an instant way to tell other users, “Hey, this account isn’t just your average Joe — pay attention to it!”
+Basically, social media verification serves as an instant way to tell other users, “Hey, this account isn’t just your average Joe — pay attention to it!”

 This is especially useful for trying to target younger users, who are the prime social-media demographic.

 Having that badge of proof means that your account is worth following, paying attention to, and interacting with.
 It’s how you know it’s really me on Facebook:

 It immediately shows customers that any other accounts with that name are fake.

 Which isn’t as huge of a problem for me as it is for mega-brands like Walmart.
 Check out this fake Walmart YouTube account:

 Looks pretty legit at first glance, right?